Toyota Supra in motorsport: Drag racing

 The Supra has a history of professional drag racing, mainly in Japan and the United States.
 The HKS team have used both the Mk III and Mk IV to showcase its products, known as the HKS Drag Supra.
 This Supra was driven by Charlie Goncalves Catanho.
 It was mainly built on a custom chassis with a carbon fiber body, the Mk III version housed a de-stroked 2.89-liter twin-turbo 7M-GTE, good for 800 bhp at over 9000 rpm, giving a best quarter mile time of 8.09 seconds.
+The HKS Drag 70 Supra later set a 7-second 1/4 mile in 1991.

 One of the first Pro Mod drivers in import drag racing, Vinny Ten used a Supra to hold national records for drag racing in the United States between 1997 and 2000 as well as being the first in the US to build a 1000 bhp Japanese engine without the need of nitrous or alcohol fuel.
 Ten also achieved the first for the Supra to break into the 12 to 8 second barriers as well as achieving a speed of over 120 to 160 mph.
 Ten has since taken his Supra into the six second barrier.

 Craig Paisley, another pioneer of sport compact drag racing, also used a nitrous-assisted Supra, his first sport compact, to compete in the same category.
 He achieved a best of 8.2-second e.t.s at more than 160 mph and would switch to the factory supported Tacoma by 2002.
 Paisley was also the first sport compact racer to receive factory sponsorship and support.
 Toyota became the first Japanese car company to get involved with drag racing.